EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel/README.md

   ## Skills Learned
   - __Cloud Infrastructure Setup__: Proficiency in deploying and configuring virtual machines, storage accounts, and network security groups in Azure.
 Ability to manage and organize cloud resources effectively using Azure Resource Manager (ARM) templates and Azure portal.
+  - __Webserver Deployment:__ Proficient in deploying and configuring web servers, such as Nginx, on Azure VMs to ensure optimal performance and scalability in cloud environments.
   - __SIEM Implementation__:Expertise in setting up Microsoft Sentinel in a Log Analytics workspace.
 Integration of multiple data sources (e.g., Azure Activity Logs, SecurityEvent, network logs, storage logs) into Microsoft Sentinel for centralized monitoring.
   - __KQL__: Use of Kusto Query Language (KQL) to query, analyze, and visualize security logs and events.
   - __Security Monitoring and Incident Management__: Continuous monitoring of security alerts and incidents in Microsoft Sentinel and the Use of Sentinel's investigation tools to analyze and respond to security incidents.